elektronomikon/PSoC_Oledstein/README.md

 This project is simple Raycaster, implemented on the CY8CKIT-059 PSoC 5LP Prototyping Kit.

+Upon startup the top-down / 2D view is presented and the board waits on the serial port for user input.

 ## Core Hardware

 - **Main Board**: [Cypress CY8CKIT-059 PSoC 5LP Prototyping Kit](./doc/cykit_059_schematics.pdf)